Making a Will FAQs

 Can I name a guardian for my children in my will?

 Yes.
 A will can name a "personal guardian" to care for minor children if both parents are deceased or if the surviving parent is unable to care for the children.
 The personal guardian will have legal guardianship over the minor children until they reach the age of 18.
-Because minors cannot own property, it is also important to select a person to manage the children's property.

 Can I disinherit my spouse?